MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-manage-intune.md

 During the initial setup process, when affiliating a Surface Hub with an Azure AD tenant that has Intune auto enrollment enabled, the device will automatically enroll with Intune.
 For more information, refer to [Intune enrollment methods for Windows devices](https://docs.microsoft.com/intune/enrollment/windows-enrollment-methods).
 Azure AD affiliation and Intune auto enrollment is required for the Surface Hub to be a "compliant device" in Intune.

-## Managing Windows 10 Team Edition settings with Intune
+## Managing Windows 10 Team settings with Intune

 1. Sign into **Microsoft Endpoint Manager**, select **Devices** > **Configuration profiles** > **Create profile**.
 2. Under **Platform**, select **Windows 10 and later** > **Device restrictions (Windows 10 Team)** and then select **Create**.